apache/flink/docs/ops/deployment/native_kubernetes.zh.md

 A JobMaster for that Job will be then be spawned.

 The JobMaster requests resources, known as slots, from the KubernetesResourceManager.
-If to few slots are available the resource manager will bring up TaskManager pods and registering them with the cluster.
+If no slots are available, the resource manager will bring up TaskManager pods and registering them with the cluster.

 {% top %}